GauravvBhattarai/MeasuringUndergroundEconomy/README.md

 - 2000s to 2014/15: Steady rising trend reaching approximately 60% of GNP
 - 2015/16: Significant spike to over 70% of GNP following the 2015 earthquake and subsequent Indian blockade
 - 2016/17 to 2018/19: Slight moderation but remaining at elevated levels above 60% of GNP

-The comparison between legal money (LM) and illegal money (IM) showed that LM consistently exceeded IM throughout most of the period, though the gap narrowed during periods of economic and political instability.

 ## 4. MIMIC Model Results